Analysing quantum systems with randomised measurements: Functions of states

 \subsubsection{Experimental implementations}

 A significant amount of experimental work was invested into demonstrating the feasibility of the above discussed techniques.
 Starting from the result presented in Eq.~(\ref{local_purity}), the second-order Rényi entropy defined in Eq.~(\ref{eq:Rényientropy}) was used to measure the entanglement entropy in an ion system.
-The measurements were performed for partitions of up to $10$ qubits of a string of $20$ qubits in a trapped-ion quantum simulator using $^{40}\mathrm{Ca}^+$~\cite{brydges_probing_2019}, see Fig.~\ref{fig:Brydges19} for a part of the results.
+The measurements were performed for all partitions of a $10$ qubit state in a 20 qubit trapped-ion quantum simulator using $^{40}\mathrm{Ca}^+$~\cite{brydges_probing_2019}, see Fig.~\ref{fig:Brydges19} for a part of the results.
 This experiment involved an application of $M=500$ unitary operations, generated numerically according to an algorithm given in Ref.~\cite{mezzadri_how_2007}, each followed by $K=150$ repetitions of measurement.

 The measurement of the entropy over the time evolution of a state allows to study the dynamical properties of quantum many-body systems.
 A ballistic (linear) entropy growth is present for an interacting quantum system without disorder which will reach thermalisation, whereas a logarithmic entropy growth is expected for a system with strong disorder and sufficiently short-ranged interactions.
-The latter system will exhibit many-body localisation (MBL)~\cite{nandkishore_many_2015}.
+The latter system will exhibit many-body localisation~\cite{nandkishore_many_2015}.
 Measurements of the entropy growth in Ref.~\cite{brydges_probing_2019} showed the diminishing effect of local, random disorder on the growth rate at early times compared to a system without disorder indicating localisation.
 Furthermore, the evolution of the second-order Rényi mutual information was detected providing another indicator of localisation due to the presence of disorder in the system.

 Another quantity which is related to multipartite entanglement of many-body systems is the quantum Fisher information (QFI)~\cite{helstrom_quantum_1969,braunstein_statistical_1994,pezze_quantum_2018,liu_quantum_2019}.
 The inverse of the QFI sets a fundamental limit on the accuracy of parameter-estimation measurements and thus quantifies the potential of a quantum state in metrological applications~\cite{toth_quantum_2014}.
 In Ref.~\cite{yu_experimental_2021} the QFI was estimated via randomised measurements using two different platforms: a nitrogen-vacancy (NV) center spin in diamond and a superconducting four-qubit state provided by IBM Quantum Experience.
 For the one-qubit NV system, the dynamical evolution of the QFI was measured showing the applicability of the scheme to both pure and mixed quantum states.
 In the latter case, for multi-qubit states a lower bound on the QFI is set \cite{rath_quantum_2021}.